-On public lands and MDNR-administered temporary access roads, Enbridge will use tillage radish either as part of a temporary or permanent seed mix (see Section 7.5) to assist with decompaction as appropriate depending on site conditions and timing.
+On public lands and MDNR-administered temporary access roads, Enbridge will use tillage radish either as a temporary cover crop prior to permanent seeding, or as part of the permanent seed mix (see Section 7.5) to assist with decompaction as appropriate depending on site conditions and timing.
 Tillage radishes do not do well in poorly drained soils prone to water logging or during extended wet periods.
 Enbridge will not utilize deep tillage devices or chisel plows on public lands.